FilippoFicarra/discontinuos_timeview/README.md

 ## Architecture

 ![](assets/timeview.png)
 Discontinuous TIMEVIEW architecture.
 The block **h** is an encoder that maps the input vector **x** into timestamps in which jump discontinuities will appear.
+Piecewise TIMEVIEW takes as input the time interval between the jump discontinuity and applies the standard TIMEVIEW to it.